jannikhst/certbot-nginx-docker/README.md

-# Ready-to-use Docker-Nginx-Certbot Compose Setup
+# Ready-to-use Nginx-Certbot-Docker Compose Setup

 ### What is this?
 This project is all about simplifying the process of securing your web traffic with SSL encryption.